 Helpdesk

-For example, an attacker might call a target pretending to be from the helpdesk and tell them that their account has been locked out.
+For example, an attacker might call a target pretending to be from the helpdesk and tell them their account has been locked out.
 The attacker might then ask the target to provide their login credentials to resolve the issue.
 The attacker can then use the login credentials to access sensitive information.

 Emergency

-For example, an attacker might call a target pretending to be from the bank and tell them that their account has been compromised.
+For example, an attacker might call a target pretending to be from the bank and tell them their account has been compromised.
 The attacker might then ask the target to provide their login credentials to resolve the issue quickly.
 The attacker can then use the login credentials to access sensitive information.

 Familiarity